IntersectAustralia/intersect-training-theme/modules/01-adding-modules.md

 This is a module file.
 You'll find it in the `/modules/` directory.
 To create a new module:
 1. Copy this file into the `modules` directory of your repository.
 Actually you can use whatever folder you like, but `modules` makes a lot of sense for courses.
-2. Update the YAML headers at the very top of this file
+2. Copy the YAML headers at the very top of this file - the are the bits between triple dashed lines (---).
+Update the the info for your page
 3. Add your content to the page.
 4. Push the changes to github
 5. Give yourself a pat on the back